lzwei196/ProcessC/README.md

 ## Running ProcessC
 To start monitoring, run the main script:

-sh
-Copy code
 python main.py
 Configuration
 The program checks for a configuration file (conf.json) to load existing projects.
-If no projects are found, you will be prompted to create a new project.
+You will be prompted to create a new project if no projects are found.

 ## Creating a New Project
 Enter the name of the new project.